vjc9duke/assembly-autotester/README.md

 # Assembly File Autotester
+## NOTE: This repository has been moved to Duke's Internal ECE 350 Gitlab
 ## Overview
 This repository provides an automated way to test new assembly files against known processors.
 All assembly files in the `test_files/assembly_files` directory will be automatically compiled and tested against the provided processors. **Note**: The expected files in `test_files/verification_files` MUST have an empty new line at the end of the file.